cxz222/Time-Series-for-Policy-Evaluation/README.md

 This was a project for my master's thesis in biostats, where I experimented with two time series appoaches (ARIMA and HMM) to see how they can help assess outcomes of policy changes.

+The code for this project was written in R Markdown.

 ### Figure 1.
 The ARMA Process

 ![alt text](https://github.com/cxz222/Time-Series-for-Policy-Evaluation/blob/master/README%20images/Figure%201%20-%20ARMA.png)